HostiFi/cash-register-pi/README.md

 ## Install Cash Register Pi

-5. Open a terminal and run the following commands, make sure to set your Stripe API key in config.ini:
+5. Open a terminal and run the following commands, make sure to set your Stripe API key in config.ini.
+For best security, create a new, restricted API key in Stripe which only has read access to Events.

 cd /home/pi